davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theOtherSide/bottomOfTrapPerceptionFailure.md

 "Moles, maybe." {{playerName}} could not help but laugh.
 "I'm not a forest person, you see," Lady Willsbourgh said, quite offended.
 {{/if-has-not-flag}}

-"Only sheer will power will get me out of here, then," {{playerName}} sait to herself.
+"Only sheer will power will get me out of here, then," {{playerName}} said to herself.